aglantzrbc/rutgers23-project-one/README.md

     •	time,
     •	warnings

 *Resources -* The City of New York provides a JSON of NYPD-recorded vehicular accidents that result in an injury, death, or at least $1,000 in damage here: https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95.
 It can also be downloaded as a csv file.
 At this writing, the data covers the period 2016-04-16 to 2022-07-12.
+Definitions for the categories associated with accidents are not readily available.

 **3-CONTRIBUTING**